onap/sdc/docs/configuration.rst

    # definition of the plugins that exist in sdc
    # we have a pre-defined list of plugins that are connected to the system.
    # the plugins define where they are shown, to whom and on what elements
+   # in addition, the catalog can proxy to the plugin as well if the following 2 keys are set:
+   #     pluginFeProxyUrl - the pattern of the url that should be proxied after the sdc1/feProxy/plugin prefix
+   #     pluginProxyRedirectPath - the redirect path to the plugin (full url including protool/host and port)

    pluginsList:
         # the DCAE-DS is the SDC monitoring design studio this entry defines there use as part of the service level context
       - pluginId: DCAED